Reverse Osmosis Filter

 Clean & Clear 5 Series

-Our sophisticated Clean & Clear 5 Series purifies your drinking water in five stages using reverse osmosis.
-Filtration removes suspended and dissolved solids such as chlorides, metals and chemicals, and provides fresh clean drinking water.
+Our advanced Clean & Clear 5 Series purifies your drinking water in five stages using a reverse osmosis filter.
+This method removes suspended and dissolved solids such as chlorides, metals and chemicals to deliver clean, safe drinking water.

-Stage 1: the sediment pre-filter removes particulates such as dust, rust and sludge
+Stage 1: The sediment pre-filter removes dust, rust and other large particles.

-Stage 2: the granular activated carbon (GAC) filter removes chlorine and provides membrane protection
+Stage 2: A granular activated carbon (GAC) filter removes chlorine, PFAS and PFOS.

-Stage 3: an ultrafine TFC RO membrane removes microparticles
+Stage 3: The ultrafine TFC RO membrane filters out microparticles.

-Stage 4: the prolonged contact time (PCT) filter removes dust and fine grains
+Stage 4: A prolonged contact time (PCT) filter captures fine grains.

 Enquire below for a response within 1 hour